Native American Hazelnut Soup

 Instructions

-- Spread the hazelnuts on a baking sheet and place in the oven.
-Cook for 12 to 15 minutes, until toasted.
+2. Spread the hazelnuts on a baking sheet and place in the oven.
+Bake for 12 to 15 minutes, until toasted.

-- Add the stock and hazelnuts.
-Increase the heat to medium-high and bring to a boil.
+7. Add the stock and hazelnuts.
+Increase the heat to medium high and bring to a boil.
 Decrease the heat to medium-low and simmer for about 30 minutes, until the nuts are softened and the flavors have developed.

-- Return the puree to the saucepan and bring to a simmer over medium heat.
+9. Return the purée to the saucepan and bring to a simmer over medium heat.
 Add more liquid to thin, if necessary, and stir in the salt.